yalabot/angular-foundation/README.md

 #### TDD
 * Run test: `grunt watch`

-This will start Karma server and will continously watch files in the project, executing tests upon every change.
+This will start Karma server and will continuously watch files in the project, executing tests upon every change.

 #### Test coverage
 Add the `--coverage` option (e.g. `grunt test --coverage`, `grunt watch --coverage`) to see reports on the test coverage.
 These coverage reports are found in the coverage folder.